Last Updated on 7 July 2023 by Editorial Team

 How do you comply with fire safety regulations?

-To comply with fire safety regulations in your commercial building, you will need to:-
+In order to comply with fire safety regulations in your commercial building in the UK, you will need to do the following:-

 - Conduct a fire risk assessment to identify potential fire hazards in your building.